Cataracts and Cataract Surgery

 Modern cataract surgery is a quick, relatively painless outpatient procedure.
 In fact, cataract surgery is one of the most common medical procedures among persons 65 and older.
 Advances in technology continue to improve the safety of the cataract procedure and the visual outcomes for patients.

 Medical Eye Center’s cataract surgery specialists Drs.
-Paul Jorizzo, Matt Oliva and Helen Koenigsman have performed over 15,000 cataract procedures, placing them among the most experienced cataract surgeons in the nation.
+Paul Jorizzo, Matt Oliva, Helen Koenigsman, and John Welling have performed over 17,000 cataract procedures, placing them among the most experienced cataract surgeons in the nation.
 Our surgeons are board certified, fellowship trained specialists who use the latest technology to help achieve the best possible results.
 That’s why Medical Eye Center is one of the most respected ophthalmology practices in Oregon.